haiiliin/abqcy/docs/getting-started.md

 is used (it uses the MSVC `cl` compiler).
 Since the compiled `.c` file requires the Python headers and libraries, `abqcy` will try to find them automatically and update the `INCLUDE` and `LIB` environment variables.
+If it fails to find them, you need to update the `INCLUDE` and `LIB` environment variables manually.

 ## Usage